laineus/phavuer/README.md

 - Destroyedautomatically when the component is unmounted
 - Able to set interactive events such as `@pointerup`
 - Able to set an event for on create `@create`
-- Able to set an event for its preUpdate with `@update`

 Parameters: